Default slide background options are limited to solid or gradient fills, and yes, you can even apply a picture as a slide background.

 Figure 1: Choose your background pictures wisely

-We have already covered how to insert a picture as background fill and apply the basic formatting within our Picture Fills for Slide Backgrounds in PowerPoint 2013 tutorial.
-In this tutorial we'll explore Artistic Effects for picture background fills, and how they can improve the visibility of other slide objects.
+We have already covered how to insert a picture as background fill and apply the basic formatting within our Picture Fills for Slide Backgrounds in PowerPoint 2016 for Windows tutorial.
+In this tutorial, we'll explore Artistic Effects for picture background fills, and how they can improve the visibility of other slide objects.

-Follow these steps to learn how you can apply Artistic Effects to the picture used as slide background fill in PowerPoint 2013:
+Follow these steps to learn how you can apply Artistic Effects to pictures used as slide background fill in PowerPoint 2016 for Windows: